twpayne/chezmoi/docs/CONTRIBUTING.md

 if you change includes any of the following:

-* Adds or modifies a command.
-* Adds or modifies a command's flags.
 * Adds or modifies the list of supported OSs and architectures.
 * Modifies the install script template.